-Every house is different and that is why it important to have your home inspected by an experienced professional.
+Every house is different and that is why it is important to have your home inspected by an experienced professional.
 A trained wildlife specialist will be able to recognize potential points of entry as well as how to secure them to protect your home.
 Raccoons are clever, strong and extremely determined when it comes to finding a den site.
 With over 24 years in the business, Skedaddle has seen and repaired every type of raccoon entry hole imaginable.

 A Roof-Soffit Intersection, or RSI for short, is any area on your roof where the soffit sits just above a section of roof.
 These sections are usually located where an upper and lower roof meet and make for ideal raccoon entry points.
 While using the roof for leverage, raccoons use their shoulders to open flimsy soffits made from thin aluminum or plastic.
 Once the soffit is opened, they can easily gain access to the entire attic.

 The vents on your roof are designed to allow for proper air circulation in your attic.
-Unfortunately, raccoons can feel the air escaping from your attic, and that destroying the vent cover will give them access to the warmth inside.
+Unfortunately, raccoons can feel the air escaping from your attic, and destroying the vent cover will give them access to the warmth inside.
 Again, plastic or aluminum vent covers are no match for powerful raccoons.

 The edge of your roof, where the eavestrough meets the house, is a particularly vulnerable area for raccoon intrusion.
 By design, all rain and melted snow on the roof must pass this section on the way to the eavestrough.
 High amounts of moisture, as well as continuous freezing and thawing deteriorate this area of the roof faster than anywhere else.
 Opportunistic raccoons easily chew and tear away any rotted wood to gain access to the attic.

 The bottom of your chimney is an ideal place for a mother raccoon to nurse her babies.
 Chimneys mimic hollowed out tree cavities, allowing adult raccoons to easily shimmy up and down in search of shelter and protection.
-Once inside, raccoons will make their home on top your fireplace’s damper.
+Once inside, raccoons will make their home on top of your fireplace’s damper.
 The chimney caps you can purchase at hardware stores do little to prevent raccoons from getting inside.